 Chickenpox (varicella) vaccine

-• Chickenpox, also known as varicella, is a highly contagious viral disease.
+- Chickenpox, also known as varicella, is a highly contagious disease caused by the varicella zoster virus.

 Some people who have been vaccinated against chickenpox can still get the disease.
 However, symptoms are usually milder with fewer scabs and mild or no fever.